 One part of the comprehensive permitting process is developing a traffic management plan.
 This includes specific routes for all traffic coming to and leaving the proposed project locations.
-To access and leave the location drivers will utilize an access road, County Road 10, and County Road 53 to Highway 52.
-Speed limits will be reduced to 10 mph on the access road and 5 mph once vehicles reach the well pad/facility.
+To access the locations, drivers will utilize the roads shown below.
+Speed limits will be reduced to 10 mph on the access road and 5 mph once vehicles reach the INDIGO HZ.

 We reduce traffic as much as possible through oil transfer and Water-On-Demand systems.
 The oil produced from our horizontal locations is transported off-site through a pipeline, eliminating the need for trucks.
 We transport the water used in hydraulic fracturing through our innovative Water-On-Demand pipeline system, further reducing truck traffic.
 Since its inception in 2012, these technologies have enabled us to eliminate 60 million miles of truck traffic from the roads in Weld County, reducing emissions, dust, road wear, and inconvenience to our neighbors.
 This system also mitigates our surface footprint by significantly reducing the tanks needed for water storage onsite during well completion.
-At this location, we estimate that our Water-On-Demand system will eliminate 90,667 truck trips.
+At this location, we estimate that our Water-On-Demand system will eliminate 81,200 truck trips.